kaize0409/GCN_AnomalyDetection/README.md

 ## Dominant

 This is the source code of paper "[Deep Anomaly Detection on Attributed Networks](http://www.public.asu.edu/~kding9/pdf/SDM2019_Deep.pdf)".
+A new PyTorch version can be accessed from https://github.com/kaize0409/GCN_AnomalyDetection_pytorch

 ![The proposed framework](framework.png)